By Andrew Lambe, 14th December 2015 (Updated 30th October 2020)

 The authorised share capital (often referred to as the nominal share capital) is the maximum amount of share capital a company can issue to its shareholders according to the company’s Constitution.
-In most cases a portion of the company’s authorised share capital will remained unissued.
-The company will not become liable for the amount of as until it has been issued to a shareholder.
+In most cases, a portion of the company’s authorised share capital will remain unissued.
+The company will not become liable for the amount until it has been issued to a shareholder.

 What is Issued Share Capital?

-Since the introduction of the new Companies Act 2014, a LTD company can opt to remove the cap on the authorised share capital and therefore have an unlimited amount of shares if required.
-It is at the discretion of the company directors and shareholders whether or not they would like the company to have an authorised share capital but it seems that the majority of companies are electing not to have an authorised share capital because it leaves the company in a more flexible position should there be changes to the Share Structure in the future.
+Since the introduction of the new Companies Act 2014, a LTD company can choose to remove the cap on the authorised share capital and therefore have an unlimited amount of shares.
+It is at the discretion of the company directors and shareholders whether or not they would like the company to have an authorised share capital.
+However, it seems that the majority of companies are electing not to have an authorised share capital because it leaves the company in a more flexible position should there be changes to the Share Structure in the future.

-For more information on any of the above or to incorporate a company in Ireland, please do not hesitate to contact Company Bureau on +3531 646 1625 or email email@example.com.
+For more information on any of the above or to incorporate a company in Ireland, please do not hesitate to contact us today or call +3531 646 1625.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.